Bedrock-OSS/bedrock-wiki/docs/blocks/custom-fluids.md

 ## Fluid Bucket

 To pickup or place your custom fluid you need a custom bucket item.
-Although any item can pickup the fluid, you fluid can be customized to require this custom bucket.
+Although any item can pickup the fluid, your fluid can be customized to require this custom bucket.
 Below is the JSON for the custom bucket.
 To replicate the json, copy and quick replace `template` with your fluid's name.

 <CodeHeader>BH\items\template_bucket.json</CodeHeader>
 <Spoiler title="Template Bucket JSON">